 As part of our 2018 campaign strategy, each week in the month of March, WAM will focus on four thematic areas (Marginalised Groups, Youth Participation in WASH, WASH in a Digital Age and Multi-Sector Collaboration).
 In February, End Water Poverty hosted four webinar based on these themes.
 You can find the links to all webinar recordings below:

 - Youth Participation in WASH (6th February at 10:30am UK time) – this webinar included panellists from WaterAid UK, Scouts UK and the Christian Fellowship and Care Foundation in Nigeria.
 The session focused on:

 - The definition of youth.

 - The importance of their engagement in WASH campaigning and advocacy.

 - Global youth networks and how we can get them engaged.

-- Marginalised Groups (12th February at 9am UK time) – this webinar includes panellists from Caritas Swiss and Help Refugees.
-The session will focus on:
+- Marginalised Groups (12th February at 9am UK time) – this webinar included panellists from Caritas Swiss and Help Refugees.
+The session focused on: